ThomasLamprecht/ceph/ceph/doc/cephfs/cephfs-mirroring.rst

    ceph fs snapshot mirror add <fs_name> <path>

+To list the configured directories, run a command of the following form:

+.. prompt:: bash $

+   ceph fs snapshot mirror ls <fs_name>

 To stop mirroring directory snapshots, run a command of the following form:

 .. prompt:: bash $